simovilab/databus/docs/deployment.md

 - **Note**: this assumes that Redis is installed (`sudo apt install redis-server`) and all the Python packages in `requirements.txt`.
 It is possible to check if Redis is running with `sudo systemctl is-enabled redis-server`.

-## Configuring Celery as a system service
+## Celery Deployment

+Configuring Celery as a system service.
 Preliminaries:

 - The Django project is in `/home/bucr/realtime`
 - The virtual environment is in `/home/bucr/realtime/realtimeenv/bin`